SuperGames-D/SuperGames-D/README.md

 - html
 - Godot

-My favorite game is Geometry Dash, and I've tried to recreate it with scratch and Godot.
+My favorite game is Geometry Dash, and I've tried to recreate it with Scratch and Godot.

 I also have a [website](https://supergames-d.github.io/supergames)!